By Dr. A.J. Drenth

 The Myers-Briggs posits four Judging functions and four Perceiving functions.
 The Perceiving functions are further subdivided into two Sensing and two Intuition functions.
-One Sensing function, Extraverted Sensing, is directed outwardly, while the other, Introverted Sensing (Si), is directed inwardly.
-Se serves as the dominant function for ESTPs and ESFPs, while Si is dominant in ISTJs and ISFJs.
+One Sensing function, Extraverted Sensing (Se), is directed outwardly, while the other, Introverted Sensing (Si), is directed inwardly.
+Se serves as the dominant function for ESTPs and ESFPs, while Si is dominant in the ISTJ and ISFJ types.

 Extraverted Sensing (or what Jung called Extraverted Sensation) occurs by way of the five primary senses (sight, sound, touch, smell, and taste).
 Introverted Sensing (Si), by contrast, relates to inner bodily sensations such as pain, hunger, thirst, internal temperature, numbness, tingling, muscle tension, etc. Both Se and Si are critical for our physical survival, delivering vital sensory feedback from within and without.